Aren't You Going to Ravish Me?

 — Bill Maher, Real Time with Bill Maher

 open/close all folders

 Anime & Manga

-- In an episode of Samurai Champloo, Fuu believes she is to be the "prize" in a duel between two brothers battling to succeed their father's dojo (they had both commented on how absolutely cute something was while looking in her direction).
+- In an episode of Samurai Champloo, Fuu believes she is to be the "prize" in a duel between two brothers battling to succeed their father's dojo (they has both commented on how absolutely cute something is while looking in her direction).
 When the duel is over, the two brothers approach Fuu as though they're going to glomp her, only to become preoccupied with her flying squirrel.
 Fuu is pissed.

 Fuu: Why would they need to go to the red light district when they have me around?

 - In Desert Punk, there are multiple occasions where bandits attack and a girl screams and cowers while shrieking "I'm going to be raped!", while the bandits just look at her with utter disinterest.
 This may be because the girl or woman is exceptionally unappealing, or, in the case of one major character's first encounter with the main character, it's because she's too young and flat to interest him (even though she's barely younger than him).